Methye Portage: History

-The Methye Portage had been in use by indigenous peoples as a trade route for generations.
+The Methye Portage was in use by indigenous peoples as a trade route for generations.
 They introduced it to Peter Pond in 1778.
-Although Anthony Henday had come within sight of the Rocky Mountains in 1754 by overland routes to the south, the advance of western exploration was limited until this fur trade transportation route to the Athabasca opened.
-The portage was in constant use until 1883 when the Canadian Pacific Railway reached Calgary ending more than 100 years as the main access to the north.
+Although Anthony Henday crossed the prairies in 1754 by overland routes to the south, westward exploration was limited until this fur trade transportation route to the Athabasca came into common use.

 From the winter of 1822, York boats came into use on this route in addition to canoes.
 Furs were transported up the Clearwater River by crews who would bring them to the centre of the portage, where they would be picked up by crews from Norway House for that portion of their transport.

 It also allowed for the spread of smallpox to previously untouched indigenous populations, decimating them in a matter of years.

 The Methye Portage was also used by Sir Alexander Mackenzie on his exploratory expedition to the west coast, an expedition which reached the Pacific Ocean in 1793, fully 12 years before the more famous Lewis and Clark Expedition.

 From 1826 to the early 1870s the Portage La Loche Brigade from Fort Garry arrived at the Portage in July.
 This famous brigade of York boats would then return via Norway House and York Factory to the Red River Settlement; a 4000 mi round trip.
 For a number of years this brigade was under the leadership of Alexis Bonami.

+The Methye Portage was in constant use until 1883 when the Canadian Pacific Railway reached Calgary and the Calgary and Edmonton Trail came into heavy use, ending more than 100 years as the main access to the north.